enceladus-rex/webauthn-rp/docs/source/index.rst

 interface that abstracts the operations that you'll need to perform as a public key credential registrar (explained in more detail in the docs).

-The general flow diagram for web authentication is shown in the diagrams below (taken from the spec):
+The general flow diagram for web authentication is shown in the diagrams below (from the spec):

 .. figure:: _static/webauthn-registration-flow-01.svg
   :width: 750
-  :alt: Webauthn Registration Flow
+  :alt: WebAuthn Registration Flow

-  Webauthn Registration Flow
+  WebAuthn Registration Flow (Figure 1 of WebAuthn Standard)

 In the case of registration, the relying party server must send a challenge along with information about the user that is to be registered and the specific relying party to